My friends and I are planning to make a tour in Thailand, may be at the end of this year.

 Hope that helps,

-Pearse about 2 years ago
+Pearse over 2 years ago

 I travelled to Thailand at the end of last year 20th of November til the 1st of December and we found that time to be perfect we didn't have any rain during our time there at all the weather was perfect.
 We did a tour with Intrepid and they were a great tour company they really allowed us to interact with the locals during our tour which was great fun.
 We went from Bangkok up North to Chiang Mai on the overnight sleeper train and it was great.
 Chiang Mai was significantly cheaper than what Bangkok was and we stayed in a 4 star hotel that was equivalent to $80 Australian Dollars a night with 2 swimming pools and close to the night markets.